Wood Pellet Plant

-Vista continues to work closely with this client on the development of a torrefied wood pellet production plant at McBride, British Columbia.
+Vista continues to work closely with this client on the development of a torrefied wood pellet production plant at McBride, BC.

 This thermochemical treatment of biomass at extremely high temperatures – typically 200 to 320 °C (392 to 608ºF) – removes moisture and volatile substances from the biomass.
 The torrefaction process produces a higher quality and dry fuel source.